 Employment Outlook and Salary Information

 Job growth for these positions varied.
-According to the BLS, between the years 2014 and 2024, advertising and promotions managers as well as marketing managers will see a 9% rise in employment opportunities, which is faster than average.
-For the same period, fundraising managers will see a 7% growth rate in jobs and sale managers about a 5% rise, both of which are about average.
+According to the BLS, between the years 2018 and 2028, advertising and promotions managers as well as marketing managers will see a 8% rise in employment opportunities, which is faster than average.
+For the same period, public relations and fundraising managers will see a 8% growth rate in jobs, which is faster than average, and sale managers about a 5% rise, which is as fast as average.

 If you wish to become a creative director, you can develop the business, communications and leadership skills you need by earning a bachelor's or a master's degree in advertising.